shameemreza/data-cleanup-for-woocommerce/README.md

   - Batch selection tools for efficient management

 - **Order Management**

   - Filter orders by status, date range, and more
   - Preview orders before deletion
   - Safely remove test or obsolete orders
   - Multiple status selection with status counts
   - Advanced search functionality for finding specific orders

+- **Booking Management** (requires WooCommerce Bookings)
+  - View bookings by status with count summaries
+  - Delete individual or multiple bookings at once
+  - Filter and delete bookings by date range
+  - Option to delete related orders when removing bookings
+  - Interactive preview before deletion for safer operations

 ### Perfect For